teolivan/Algorithmic_Problem_Solving_Search_and_Dynamic_Programming/README.md

-ETE388 is an advanced level course that Linkoping University offers which I am taking during the summer of 2025.
+ETE388 is an advanced levels course that Linkoping University offers which I am taking during the summer of 2025.
 My solutions will be written in c++ as this is the standard language for competitive programming, enabling high performance solutions.
 <br>
 <br>
 *"The goal of the course is to develop the ability to solve algorithmic problems by utilizing knowledge of algorithms, data structures and complexity theory with a focus on search and dynamic programming.
 To solve this type of problem,